Lar Corbett: Inter-provincial

 In 2007 Corbett was first picked for the Munster inter-provincial team.
 He was at left corner-forward that year when he won his first Railway Cup medal following a 2–22 to 2–19 defeat of Connacht.

 After playing for Munster again in 2008 Corbett was absent from the team until 2013 when he was included on the starting fifteen for the final against Connacht.
 The game faded out in the final quarter, however, Munster claimed a comprehensive 1–22 to 0–15 victory, with Corbett collecting a second winners' medal.

 Personal life

 Born in Thurles, County Tipperary, Corbett was educated at the local national school and later attended Thurles CBS.
 After completing his Leaving Cert he qualified as an electrician.
 The economic downturn led to unemployment for Corbett after ten years as an electrician with the same company.
 In 2011 he opened his own pub in Thurles.

 On 15 December 2012 Corbett married long-term girlfriend Elaine Gleeson.
-They share an open relationship.
-Other partners of his include Former Sars and Tipperary teammates Ger "Redser" O'Grady and Pa Bourke.